 Nucleic Acids Research

-and a full lecture paper published on the World Congress of Genetics Applied to
+full papers published on the World Congress of Genetics Applied to Livestock

-representing milestones in the course of the QTLdb development.
+representing the milestones in the course of the

-What are the main distinctions between QTL and association mapping?
+What are the main differences between QTL and association mapping?

-The main differences between QTL and association mapping are: (1) the level of
+The main differences between QTL and association mapping are: (1) the methods.
+They

 What animal species are currently included in the QTLdb?